immunant/dwarf-writer/README.md

 $ ls debug_*
 debug_abbrev debug_info debug_line debug_str

+# TODO: Add note about `objcopy --add-section` for new sections
 $ for section in debug_*; do objcopy --update-section .$section=$section $BINARY; done

-# To view program's update debug info
+# To view the program's updated debug info
 $ objdump -g $BINARY | less

 # To view a particular section